Raymonoir/CO320-Assignment1-Defining-a-class/README.md

 We had around two weeks to complete the task

-I recieved a first for this assignment.
+I recieved a 100% for this assignment.